Jack-Dane/Random-Background-Image-Changer/README.md

 # Random-Background-Image-Changer
+Change your background to random Images from Imgur.

 ## How the Random-Background-Image-Changer works
 A back end Flask API handles the changing of the background, there are various endpoints which are